Menu

 Rare elements

-Although not exclusive to this set, the following elements are uncommon and therefore welcome.
+Although not exclusive to the LEGO Bumblebee set, the following elements are uncommon and therefore welcome.

 In 1 other set: